egberts/egberts.github.io-src/content/articles/verizon-fios-network.md

 Home Network
 ============

-Your home network can be connected in one of three ways:
+Your home network connects in one of three ways:

 * Ethernet by ONT direct Cat-5 (preferred)
 * Ethernet via Modem Router MoCA coaxial (common)